Download This Sample

 - They typically drink once a day, first inspecting the water body and surrounding area in groups before kneeling down at the edge to drink.

-- Emus in captivity have been known to eat shards of glass, marbles, vehicle keys, jewelry, and nuts and bolts.
+- Emus in captivity have been known to eat shards of glass, marbles, vehicle keys, jewelry, nuts and bolts, and other shiny objects.

 Relationship with humans